kazan417/vmware-typical-ha/typical-ha/README.md

 Requirements
 ------------
-access to vmware cluster is requires pyvmomi >=8.0.3.0.1 vmware-vcenter vmware-vapi-common-client
+access to esxi vmware is requires pyvmomi >=8.0.3.0.1 vmware-vcenter vmware-vapi-common-client